-Students placed on academic probation should attend a Strategies for Academic Success workshop.
+Students placed on academic warning (formerly academic probation) should complete the Strategies for Academic Success Workshop online module.

-The Strategies for Academic Success Workshop will teach students to:
+Strategies for Academic Success will teach students to:

 - recognize and remove barriers to academic success,

 - create a strategy to return to good academic standing.